 The program consists of three components:

-- Mentoring – Volunteer mentors work directly with at-risk youth weekly in our schools to help them build academic and social skills.
-We work to have one mentor to four children or less.
+- Group Mentoring – Volunteer mentors work directly with at-risk youth weekly to help them build academic and social skills.

-- 4-H Activities – Club involvement serves to enhance social competencies through leadership opportunities, community service and group projects.
+- 4-H Activities – Club involvement serves to enhance social competencies through leadership opportunities, community service and group projects.4-H YFP clubs elect officers, complete service learning projects and work on 4-H projects.

 - Family Events – Group activities are designed to foster family bonds through experiential learning activities.
-We hold six “family nights” per year, or three per semester.
-Events vary but some examples are: movie night, cake wars, family photo night.
+These are held throughout the mentoring year.

 - Parr Elementary